Medically reviewed by Drugs.com. Last updated on Oct 31, 2022.

 What are the risks of using hormonal contraceptives?

 Hormonal contraceptives may not prevent pregnancy, even if they are taken as directed.
 Your child may not want to take the medicine because of side effects, such as mood changes or weight gain.
 Other medicines, such as antibiotics, can decrease how well the contraceptive works.
 Hormonal contraception does not protect against sexually transmitted diseases.
 If your child uses a skin patch, the skin around the area may become red, itchy, or irritated.
-The patch may not work as well for women who are overweight.
+The patch may not work properly if your child is overweight.
 The vaginal ring may be uncomfortable.
 It may come out by accident if your child strains to have a bowel movement.
 It may also come out when your child removes a tampon or has sex.

 When can hormonal contraceptives be started?